 The Paradis Latin is a contemporary cabaret venue that is the successor of the original Latin Theatre.
 The Latin Theatre was commissioned originally by none other than Napoleon Bonaparte in the 1800s.

 Many structures burnt down during that time.
 This includes this one.
 Renowned for its glitz and flair, so if you are looking for theatrics, you will find it at a bonafide Parisian cabaret show.
 In conjunction with outstanding cabaret performances, you can also see exceptional acrobatic and trapeze acts.

 4. Volkstheater, Vienna

 The Volkstheater in Vienna is a beautiful sight to behold.
 It first opened in 1889.
-It is one of the largest of its kind throughout the world German-speaking countries and is a must see.
+It is one of the largest of its kind throughout the world in German-speaking countries and is a must-see.

 Built as a more accessible counterpart to the Burgtheater, it was the chosen venue at the time for the high society but performing arts is for everyone to enjoy.
 At the start of this glorious theatre, the focus was on Austrian authors.
 Today, you can be witness to an extensive repertoire that has received international acclaim.

 The Rote Bar is on the upper floor of the theatre.
 It is a decidedly more formal venue.
 It is here that you can listen to ambient music, enjoy club events as well as reading and contemporary exhibitions.

 5. The National Theatre, Prague